 variable controls which log components to enable for error

 logging.
-Its value is a list of semicolon-separated components.
+Its value is a list of components separated by

-Spaces are not significant.
-Component order is significant
+significant.
+Component order is significant because the server

 has this value:

 mysql> SELECT @@global.log_error_services; +----------------------------------------+ | @@global.log_error_services | +----------------------------------------+ | log_filter_internal; log_sink_internal | +----------------------------------------+